History

 In 2003, Broadway At Music Circus moved to a permanent indoor venue on the site of the canvas big top.
 The new theatre allows for greater audience comfort and a myriad of artistic improvements, but is true to the tradition of tent theatre in the round.

-Today, Broadway Sacramento is under the direction of President & CEO Richard Lewis (son of founder Russell Lewis), Producing Artistic Director, COO Scott Klier, and Artistic Consultant Glenn Casale.
+Today, Broadway Sacramento is under the direction of President & CEO Scott Klier.